Edwin R. Fissinger: Career

 Fissinger’s career began at the American Conservatory of Music where he was director of the choir and instructor from 1947 to 1954.
 He then was a graduate assistant in music theory at the University of Illinois from 1954 to 1957.
 From 1957 until coming to North Dakota State University in 1967 he was chairman of the music department and director of the choir and madrigal singers at the University of Illinois at Chicago Circle.

 At North Dakota State University, Fissinger was chairman of the music department and served as the director of the Concert Choir and Madrigal Singers.
 In 1970, under his guidance, music department earned accreditation from the National Association of Schools of Music.
 Fissinger was also instrumental in the construction of the $6 million Music Education Center, dedicated in 1982.

-Not only was Fissinger nationally recognized as a composer, he was a respected editor of choral music as well.
 From 1958 to 1962 he was consulting editor for Summary-Birchard Publishing Co.
 Beginning in 1967, he was editor of the Parkway Choral Series of contemporary choral music for World Library Publications.

 In 1973, 1977, and 1983 the NDSU Concert Choir, under his direction, was selected to perform at the opening session of the National Convention of the American Choral Directors Association.

 In 1977 Fissinger received the NDSU Blue Key Doctor of Service award.

 He retired in 1985 and continued composing until his death in Fargo on October 16, 1990.

-Compositional style

-Fissinger’s compositional focus was on choral music, the medium in which he was actively involved as a conductor from 1947 to 1985.
-Fissinger’s music is primarily a cappella with limited accompaniment.